Do you accept insurance?

 Do you provide emergency services?

-No, I do not provide crisis or emergency services.
+No, we do not provide crisis or emergency services.
+We are available during normal business hours of Tuesday-Thursday.
 If you're experiencing an emergency, please call 911 or your local crisis hotline.
 If you or a loved one is feeling suicidal, please call the National Suicide Prevention Lifeline at 1-800-273-TALK or text HOME to 741741.
 Both services offer free, 24/7 crisis support in the US.

 You have the right to receive a 'Good Faith Estimate" explaining how much your medical care will cost